Azure/azure-quickstart-templates/101-asp-net-app-service/GettingStarted.md

 # ASP.NET App - App Service

-The intent of this README is to deploy an ASP-NET App.
+This README intends to deploy an ASP-NET App.
 This template was designed to be an easy and fast way to create an App Service to deploy your ASP-NET App.

 You can deploy this template by using the [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli).
 Let's dig on the template and have some fun coding.

 ## THE TEMPLATE

-In the template we have 3 different sections.
+In the template, we have 3 different sections.
 These sections are:

     - Parameters
     - Variables